- Campus Life

 The Pre-Health Professions Advisory Committee can help you choose the right health career for you.
 If you decide to continue your studies in medical school, veterinary school, or other related disciplines the committee can help you prepare for graduate schools.

 Our students’ undergraduate research projects have resulted in numerous student publications, research grants, and presentations at national and international conferences.
-We actively engage our students in research through participation in faculty-mentored research projects (Bio 495) and the unique Cellular Biochemistry Research Experience (Bio 490).
+We actively engage our students in research through participation in faculty-mentored research projects (Bio 495) and the unique Bio490 Investigative Biology Research Experience.